 The study will focus on radiologists reporting on chest CT scans in routine clinical practice.
 In this setting, patients undergo scans for varied health conditions.
 If the radiologist finds an abnormal growth in the lungs – which may be an indicator of lung cancer – they make an assessment of the nodule’s characteristics and a recommendation for managing its evolution.

 Most of the lung nodules detected in routine practice are benign, but some are cancerous.
 Their identification and follow-up are crucial to an early lung cancer diagnosis, when a cure may still be possible.
 However, these are challenging tasks for UK physicians.
-Miguel O. Bernabeu, Senior Lecturer in Medical Informatics and Deputy Director of the Bayes Centre at The University of Edinburgh and Chief investigator in the programme, explains:
+Miguel O. Bernabeu, Senior Lecturer in Medical Informatics, Deputy Director of the Bayes Centre at The University of Edinburgh, and Chief Investigator in the programme, explains:

 “Spotting lung nodules on a chest CT scan which might potentially develop into malignant disease is painstaking and time-consuming work for already-stretched NHS radiologists.”

 An innovative approach

 Research into AI medical imaging solutions is often centred around their performance, for example, the percentage of anomalies correctly flagged on a scan.
 These studies take place in controlled research conditions that do not match real clinical workflows.
 INPACT aims to gain insight into an understudied area: the impact of AI technology on human decisions.

 As part of INPACT, radiologists will perform their lung nodule analysis with the support of Aidence’s Veye Lung Nodules, an intelligent software that automatically finds, segments, measures, and tracks the growth of pulmonary nodules on chest CT scans.
 The programme will investigate Veye Lung Nodules’ influence on how radiologists manage pulmonary nodules.